 "Everybody knows, everybody goes," says the motto of Magnolia Cafe, which celebrated its 43rd anniversary in 2022.
 Magnolia Cafe is the perfect place for a taste of old Austin.
 The original location on Lake Austin Blvd opened in 1979, and they expanded to South Congress 10 years later, in 1988.
 This diner-style restaurant features an extensive menu, including breakfast any time of day (it was open 24 hours a day until 2020).

-I recently stopped by for Saturday brunch and ordered the daily special -- blackberry cheese pancake with real maple syrup and a banana pecan pancake recommended by the waitress behind the counter.
+I recently stopped by for Saturday brunch and ordered the daily special: a blackberry cheese pancake with real maple syrup and a banana pecan pancake, which the waitress behind the counter recommended.
 The pancakes are the size of a large dinner plate.
 Seriously, one pancake will fill you up!
 And at only $6.50 for a short stack (two pancakes), it's the best value dish of any place I've been in this article.
-But beyond the French toast and breakfast tacos, what sets brunch at Magnolia Cafe apart is the friendly vibe and funky decor.
-On the weekends, go early, as a line out the door is standard.
-Seating at the counter is first come, first serve.
-1920 S Congress Ave, South Austin, magnoliacafeaustin.com

 El Naranjo

 Chef Iliana de la Vega recently won the 2022 James Beard Award for Best Chef in Texas.
 At her restaurant, El Naranjo, on South Lamar Boulevard, she serves traditional Mexican food in a casual setting.
-Tortillas are made in-house daily with heirloom corn imported from various parts of Mexico, and bread is also baked on the premises.
+Tortillas are made in-house daily with heirloom corn imported from various parts of Mexico, and bread is baked on the premises.

-Kel and I shared the oh-so-delicious melted Oaxacan cheese with corn tortillas when I visited for brunch.
-I also tried their Huevos Benedictos, two poached eggs over a corn and cheese gordita with hollandaise sauce.
 Other options include Huevos Rancheros, chilaquiles, quesadillas, enchiladas, and tlayudas.
 If you're a coffee drinker, there's a spiced Mexican coffee.
 All of the above is why it's easy to pick El Naranjo as one of the top brunch places in Austin.
-2717 S Lamar Blvd STE 1085, South Austin, elnaranjorestaurant.com

 Elizabeth Street Cafe

 Appetizers include spring rolls, ginger-chili oil dumplings, and Niman Ranch pork belly steamed buns (which I can vouch for).
-I prefer the banh mi sandwiches on the house-baked baguettes to the pho (rice noodle soup), though they've got that too.
+I prefer the banh mi sandwiches on the house-baked baguettes to the pho (rice noodle soup), though they have that, too.
 Street fried rice, Singapore noodles, and sticky rice with ginger sausage and eggs are a few of their specialties.
-There's a brioche French toast with brown butter syrup for something sweet.
-1501 S 1st St, South Austin, elizabethstreetcafe.com
+For something sweet, there's brioche French toast with brown butter syrup.

 West Austin